-Figure 7 Web applications hosted in a private network using AWS Device Farm (AWS Blogs).
+Figure 9.7: Web applications hosted in a private network using AWS Device Farm (AWS Blogs).

-Conclusion

 AWS Device Farm emerges as a pivotal tool for developers engaged in front-end web and mobile development, providing a robust testing environment on real devices.
 By offering a diverse array of devices, supporting parallel testing, and integrating seamlessly with popular testing frameworks, Device Farm empowers developers to identify and rectify issues early in the development lifecycle.
 The service's ability to generate comprehensive test reports further facilitates a streamlined testing process, ultimately contributing to the delivery of high-quality and reliable mobile applications to end-users.

-Chapter 8 Wrap up and Conclusion.
+Wrap up and Conclusion